IBM/mas-tas-appconnect-flows/README.md

 From the main page of TRIRIGA, click on Tools -> System Setup -> Integration -> Integration Object.

-Under the 'Name' column, type in 'apic', and select the integration object that pertains to the record you're sending.
+Under the 'Name' column, type in 'apic', and select the integration object that pertains to the record that is getting sent.

 <img src="/Pics/TRIRIGA-EndPoint.png">